Investor Bill of Rights

 Service, support and your pursuit of happiness.

-- Investors should be treated in a fair, ethical, and respectful manner in all interactions with their financial advisor and Cadaret, Grant & Co., Inc.
+- Investors should be treated in a fair, ethical, and respectful manner in all interactions with their financial professional and Cadaret Grant & Co., Inc.

 - Investors have the right to competent and courteous service, and advice (if provided) at a fair price.

 - Investors have the right to clear and accurate explanations of their transactions.

 - Investors have the right to know and understand the commissions and fees associated with their accounts.

 - Investor statements should provide timely and accurate account and transactional information and should reflect all positions held.